Wednesday, March 14, 2012

 ~ Page 7, "songsmith Alfred Dieudonne. . . ."

 Correction: "Alfred" should be "Albert".
-Same goes for his index entry (page 245).
+The same goes for his index entry (page 245).
 Also, to convey proper pronunciation Dieudonne should be rendered "Dieudonné" (with an accent over the final letter).

 ~ Page 18, "About a mile south of the Levant-St. John refinery lies St. Martinville."